- 1 Andronis Luxury Suites, Santorini

 The 10 Most Beautiful Cliffside Hotels In the World

-Hang on to your hats.
-The 10 best cliffside hotels in the world are as gusty as they are gorgeous.
+Hold on to your hats!
+The 10 best cliffside hotels in the world are as blustery as they are beautiful.

 Andronis Luxury Suites, Santorini

 There’s no sign pointing you to this 16-room knockout, built into a cliff on westernmost Santorini—and we like it that way.
 Staying here is like living in your own private abode, albeit one with a typical-for-the-Cyclades design (whitewashed; cave-like), beds on raised platforms, and plunge pools that extend right to the cliff’s edge.
 Everything is designed to put those all-blue Aegean views on full display, and to pamper you in all the right ways, from poolside cocktail service to strawberries and champagne at breakfast to private wine tastings at sunset.

 Post Ranch Inn, on a 1,200-foot-high ridge in Big Sur overlooking the Pacific, is the romance spot of choice for Hollywood royalty (Anne Hathaway tied the knot here in 2012, and Ryan Reynolds and Blake Lively spent a week during one of their mini-moons)—owing, no doubt, to the privacy of its 40 adults-only homes and suites, which feature salvaged redwood and sheet metal artwork.
 Take your pick of the views: Pacific Suites have decks and tiled baths overlooking the water while windows in Peak Houses frame the Santa Lucia Mountains.
 Mini-bars are complimentary, but we suggest taking a picnic lunch for a trip down the Pacific Coast Highway in the hotel’s Lexus convertible.